Indicia-Team/drupal-8-modules-indicia-ai/indicia_ai/README.md

 The classifier_id comes from the configuration settings and indicates which classifier has generated the suggestions.

-The classifier_version, and probability, come from the classifier.
+The classifier_version, classifier_taxon, and probability, come from the classifier.

-The other fields are from the indicia warehouse lookup and include the preferred taxon name and preferred taxa_taxon_list_id.
+The other fields are from the indicia warehouse lookup of the suggested name and include the preferred taxon name and preferred taxa_taxon_list_id.
 These fields are absent if no look up is required or there is an error in the warehouse response.
 For example, if the classifer returns a taxon name which cannot be matched to a name in the Indicia species list then the Indicia fields will be absent.

 The external_key and organism_key are of particular relevance when looking up taxa against the UK Species inventory.
 In that context, the external_key, also